kasper-piskorski/docs/pages/overview/downloads.md

 - [Eclipse](http://www.tutorialspoint.com/eclipse/eclipse_java_build_path.htm)
 - [Netbeans](http://oopbook.com/java-classpath-2/classpath-in-netbeans/)

-##Troubleshooting
+## Troubleshooting
 Please see our [troubleshooting](troubleshooting.html) page if you encounter any problems when installing and running MindmapsDB.
-If our guide doesn't cover the issue, please do get in touch on our [discussion forums](http://discuss.mindmaps.io) or on [Stack Overflow] (http://www.stackoverflow.com).
+If our guide doesn't cover the issue, please do get in touch on our [discussion forums](http://discuss.mindmaps.io) or on [Stack Overflow](http://www.stackoverflow.com).

 {% include links.html %}